RaHehl/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Warning:**

-Similar to NFC, an event is triggered both when a fingerprint is recognized and when it is not recognized.
+Similar to NFC, an event is triggered when a fingerprint is recognized and not recognized.
 However, unlike NFC, at the time of implementation, no fingerprint ID is included in the event if the fingerprint is unknown.

 ## Troubleshooting